The64thGamer/cheeseepedia/content/mphrv2eteh2d2vn5/content.md

 ### Prototype Design

 The prototype design features lighter skin, a more raised up belly-button, less defined cheeks, less outstretched arms, and no separated jaw for a mouth movement.
-The inner latex for the body has 'This is NOT a standard' written on the inside.{{< cite 1 >}}
+The inner latex for the body has 'This is NOT a standard' written on the inside.[1]

 ## Movements